mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 DEGREE OF INTEGRATION
-The rules in Traveller: Psions assumes that, at the least, a psionic pilot will be highly integrated with the ship’s architecture and systems.
+The rules in Traveller: Psions assumes that, at the least, a psionic pilot will be highly integrated with the ship's architecture and systems.
 The reason for this is simple; even in small ships requiring just a single pilot, flying a starship is a complex business and rarely the responsibility of one person.
 Helm positions traditionally include a pilot and co-pilot, comms officer, sensors officer, astrogator/ navigator and, sometimes, an engineering position.
-A psion can assume all these functions, handling them simultaneously, if he is integrated with the ship’s systems.
+A psion can assume all these functions, handling them simultaneously, if he is integrated with the ship's systems.
 Drives, sensors, avionics, life support – all these functions can be controlled and monitored by a single mind, depending on the size and complexity of the ship.